apache/echarts-doc/en/tutorial/upgrade-guide-v5.md

 # ECharst 5 Upgrade Guide

-This guide is primarily for users who wish to upgrade their echarts 4.x to echarts 5.x.
+This guide is primarily for users who wish to upgrade their echarts 4.x (say, `v4`) to echarts 5.x (say, `v5`).
 The notable new features of echarts 5 can be checked in this [docucment](xxx).
 In most cases we do not have to do anything for this migration because echarts has always tried to keep the API as stable and backward compatible as possible.
-But there are still some changes that breaks from echarts 4, as well as some cases that echarts 5 provides better API and deprecated the previous one.
+But there are still some changes that breaks from `v4` needed to be noticed, as well as some cases that echarts 5 provides better API and deprecated the previous one.
 We attempt to explain them as thorough as possible in this document.

-Because `v5.0.1` provides a significant new feature of [module registry](tutorial.html#Use%20ECharts%20with%20bundler%20and%20NPM).
+Because `v5.0.1` provides a significant new feature of [explicitly module registry](tutorial.html#Use%20ECharts%20with%20bundler%20and%20NPM).
 This document is based on `v5.0.1` or higher versions.

 ## Breaking Changes